iberan/Lightgallery-editor-button/README.md

 1. Download Light Gallery (http://www.joompolitan.com/lightgallery.html) and install this plugin on your Joomla!
 3.6.4 as usual

-2. Download files from here and copy them according to their directory structure
+2. Download files from here and copy them following to their directory structure

 3. Enable in Extensions / Plugins / types: editors-xtd / "Button - Image"